appnexus/pyrobuf/README.md

 It will generate the platform specific pyrobuf_list then compile the pyrobuf_list and pyrobuf_util modules.

+### Unit Testing

+First you have to build the `.proto` files inside the `tests` folder:

+        pyrobuf --install tests/proto/

-You can then run the test suite (a work in progress) using py.test directly:
+Now you can run the test suite (a work in progress) using py.test directly:

     $ PYTHONPATH=. py.test